scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 TODO: add a few sentences on why the CP avoids mistakes in lessons learned from RFC9049

+TODO: Corine feedback: maybe it is good to have global properties mentione before digging into specific components?
+- *Security*: TODO: overview of why SCION is secure

+- *Transparency*

+- *Path awareness*

 ## Forwarding - Data plane
 SCION is an inter-domain network architecture and as such does not interfere with intra-domain forwarding.
 This corresponds to the general practice today where BGP and IP are used for inter-domain routing and forwarding, respectively, but ASes use an intra-domain protocol of their choice, (i.e., OSPF or IS-IS for routing and IP, MPLS, SR and various layer-2 protocols for forwarding).
 SCION therefore re-uses the intra-domain network fabric to provide connectivity among its infrastructure services, border routers, and end hosts, minimising changes to the internal infrastructure.